-Judge: Cop who shot naked man not entitled to immunity
+Judge: Officer who shot naked man not entitled to immunity

-ATLANTA (AP) — A judge says a white former Atlanta-area police officer who fatally shot an unarmed, naked, mentally ill black veteran isn’t entitled to immunity based on self-defense.
+ATLANTA (AP) — A judge has ruled that a white former Atlanta-area police officer who fatally shot an unarmed, naked, mentally ill black veteran isn’t entitled to immunity based on self-defense.

 Lawyers for Robert Olsen had argued he had the right to act in self-defense and that the charges against him should be dropped.
-Olsen faces charges including felony murder in the March 2015 death of 27-year-old Anthony Hill.
+Olsen faces charges including felony murder in the March 2015 death of 27-year-old Anthony Hill, whose family has said he was a U.S. Air Force veteran who struggled with mental health problems.

 Olsen was a DeKalb County police officer and was responding to a call about a naked man behaving erratically outside a suburban apartment complex when he fatally shot Hill.